News

 Advertising

-For a few days now, Tokyo has been hit by a massive heatwave, with daily temperatures exceeding 30 degrees Celsius.
+For a few days now, Tokyo has been hit by a heatwave, with daily temperatures exceeding 30 degrees Celsius.
 To help you avoid heatstroke, NHK World Japan provides this English website with information on the most recent heat stress index, also known as the Wet Bulb Globe Temperature (WBGT) index.

-It calculates the temperature as well as the humidity and radiation levels and assess their negative impact on our human body’s heat balance.
+It calculates the temperature as well as the humidity and radiation levels, and assess their negative impact on our human body’s heat balance.
 Thanks to the easy-to-understand graph, you can see the index at different times of the day, so you know when to stay in and when it’s okay to go out.
 There’s also a forecast for the next day to help you plan accordingly.

 To find out if a heatstroke warning has been issued for your area, you can also check this website by the Ministry of Environment, which is updated hourly.

-Heat stress index
+Japan heat stress index

 Photo: Ministry of Environment – screenshot of the heat stress index